Change your operating model now!

 Today, all our attention is focused on resuscitating our companies, reactivating operations and managing the acute effects of the crisis.
 This should however not distract us from the fundamental question: how do we arm ourselves against the next major shock?
 We would better question this now.
 Review the Global Risk Report of the World Economic Forum in this regard.

 It may seem like overdoing it to add a longer-term dimension on top of all the fuss about reconstruction work.
-But there is a risk that the pressure to return to a normalisation scenario as soon as possible will make us forget to draw appropriate lessons from this crisis.
+But there is a risk that the pressure to return to a normalization scenario as soon as possible will make us forget to draw appropriate lessons from this crisis.
 No doubt, the same expensive consultants will come and tell you, that you will need help to resolve these complex issues and that you need their advice.

 Plus est en vous